This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 depends on the cause of your child's hearing loss.
 Removal of earwax or treatment for any medical conditions that have caused his hearing loss may be needed.
 Your child may need any of the following:

-- A cochlear implant is a tiny device that is put into your child's cochlea (part of his inner ear) during surgery.
+- A cochlear implant is a tiny device that is put into your child's cochlea (part of the inner ear) during surgery.
 This device can only be used for sensorineural hearing loss.

 - Surgery may be needed if your child's hearing loss is caused by otosclerosis.
 Surgery may also be done to place small tubes in your child's ear.
 These tubes help drain fluid and help prevent ear infections.